Household Hazardous Waste

 We can take up to 25 items or small loads that will easily fit into the cargo area of a small SUV or trunk of a car.
 Larger quantities or pickup truck-sized loads of household hazardous waste must be taken to the Household Hazardous Waste (HHW) Facility at the Ada County Landfill.
 If you have questions about specific materials, call the Boise Public Works Department at 208-608-7136.

 All types (except alkaline batteries, which are not hazardous; please dispose of those in your trash)

 Gas Cylinders / Propane and Helium Tanks / Camping Fuels

-- Propane - Five-gallon (BBQ size) and disposable one-gallon camping style tanks
+- Propane – Twenty-pound (BBQ size) refillable tanks and one-time use, one-pound camping style canisters

 Products Containing Mercury and Elemental Mercury